Story: Cultural go-betweens

 Missionaries

 Missionaries needed to know Māori language and customs.
 They often taught Māori to read and write, and to farm using European methods.
-Missionary Samuel Marsden arrived in the Bay of Islands with Ruatara in 1809.
-He believed in teaching Māori useful skills and farming, so they would become Christians.
+Missionaries arrived in the Bay of Islands with Ruatara in 1814.
+They believed that teaching Māori useful skills and farming would encourage them to become Christians.

 The missionary William Williams, and his son and grandson, wrote and published Māori-language books and dictionaries.